-Semester Credit 1/2 Grade 9-12 Preferred pre-requisite class for newspaper staff.
+Semester Credit 1⁄2 Grade 9-12

+Preferred pre-requisite class for newspaper staff.

 The students will learn the basics of working on the newspaper and yearbook staff.
 This course will require the students to practice various types of writing including: news, sports, editorials, columns, reviews, and features.
 Students are taught interviewing, news gathering skills, and copyediting techniques.
 Students will also learn about design using computers in media production as well as infographics, headlines, caption writing and design.
-Return to course offering page: 9, 10, 11, 12

-3128 JOURNALISM
+3128 JOURNALISM (newspaper)

-Vear Credit 1 Grades 10-12 PERMISSION OF THE INSTRUCTOR IS REQUIRED.
+Grades 10-12 Credit 1 PERMISSION OF THE INSTRUCTOR IS REQUIRED.